About this test

-You should choose this test if you are healthy and would like to estimate your genetic risk for cardiovascular diseases, such as coronary artery disease, hypertension (high blood pressure), and high cholesterol levels, and receive personalized advice to mitigate this risk by modifying your lifestyle.
+You should choose this test if you are healthy and would like to estimate your lifetime genetic risk of developing prostate cancer, metabolic syndrome, and Alzheimer’s disease, and to receive personalized advice to mitigate this risk by modifying your lifestyle.

 This test should only be performed on consenting adults and is not intended to be used, and has no utility, to assess risk in any of the following situations: children under the age of 18; in vitro fertilization-embryo selection; carrier screening for family planning.

 - Personal data, including genetic (biological) sex, ethnicity, and date of birth, will be collected to calculate sex- and ethnicity-specific risk factors and select the best age-matched population to use as a reference for the PRS calculations.